yairpi165/ai-pr-generator/README.md

 3. Click **“Create API Key”**
 4. Paste the key into your `.env` file as shown above

-> ⚠️ Make sure your account has access to gemini-2.0-flash
+> ⚠️ Make sure your account has access to Gemini 1.5 (Pro or Flash)

 ---